Daniel-Omoaregba/alx-low_level_programming/README.md

-This project focus on the c programming language
+This project focus on the c programming language.